oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The flow illustrated in Figure 1 shows the step the client in trust domain A needs to perform to access a protected resource in trust domain B. It includes the following steps:

-* (A) The client of Domain A needs discovers the authorization server of Domain B. See [Discover Authorization Server](#discover-authorization-server).
+* (A) The client of Domain A needs discovers the authorization server of Domain B. See [Authorization Server Discovery](#authorization-server-discovery).

 * (B) The client exchanges its token to an authorization grant at the authorization server of its own domain.
 See [Token Exchange](#token-exchange).